 10. Tectonics from topography: Using river profiles to investigate active faulting.
 University of Derby, 15/02/2012

 11. Using fluvial geomorphology to constrain rates of active fault motion – Case studies from the Mediterranean.
 University of Hong Kong, Hong Kong 12/11/2010

 12. Geology of the Hatay Graben, south central Turkey.
 University of the 7th of April, Libya 09/11/08

 13. Istanbul to Cairo overland: a geological journey.
 University of Plymouth Geological Society 23/02/07

 14. Tectono-sedimentary evolution of the Hatay Graben, south central Turkey.
 University of Edinburgh 26/10/2006.

 Other academic activities

-I am the section co-editor for the Paleoseismology section for a new Springer reference work 'Encyclopeadia of Earthquake Engineering' due to be published Winter 2013.
+I was the section co-editor for the Paleoseismology section for a new Springer reference work 'Encyclopeadia of Earthquake Engineering' published Winter 2013.